569 lines

 <div class="chat type-rg type-hs-small">

-<p class="john">JOHN: aren’t you cold?</p>
+<p class="john">JOHN: arent you cold?</p>

 <p class="jake">JAKE: I am in fact!</p>